ArhanAnsari/studysphereai/SETUP_GUIDE.md

 ## 🎉 You're All Set!

-Your StudyGenius app is ready with:
+Your StudySphere AI app is ready with:
 - ✅ Beautiful UI with animations
 - ✅ AI-powered Q&A system
 - ✅ Authentication pages